fsprojects/FAKE/help/contributing.md

 to find out the required tools.

 * Alternately, you can use [Vagrant](https://www.vagrantup.com/) in-pair with [VirtualBox](https://www.virtualbox.org/)
 to automatically deploy a preconfigured virtual machine.
-See the `help/vagrant.md` file to get in touch with the tool.
+See the [Vagrant docs](vagrant.html) to get in touch with the tool.

 ### Programming